Virtual-Coffee/VC-Community-Docs/coffee-table-groups/coffee-table-groups.md

 ## Accountabilibuddies

-### Frequency: Twice a week
+### Frequency: 2–3 times a week

-### Leader: Meg
+### Leaders: Meg, Lillian, Raynald, & Sadie

 You want to learn that new tool/finish up that blog post/send that job application, but you’re so busy that the day is over before you know it.
 Join us and add some fun and friendly accountability to your schedule!

-Drop into our twice weekly sessions whenever and for however long your schedule allows.
+Drop into our sessions whenever and for however long your schedule allows.
+Our Tuesday sessions occur weekly from 7:00–9:00 PM ET, our Thursday sessions occur weekly from 9:00–11:40 AM ET, and our Sunday sessions occur bi-weekly from 1:00–3:00 PM ET.
 No matter the goal, you’ll find encouragement and support alongside your accountabilibuddies!

 ## Tech Interview Study Group